How to Carve a Ham

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-A big, succulent ham is a festive supper many families enjoy on special occasions and holidays.
-And while it’s easy to get out of practice, a proper carving ensures that everyone gets a meaty slice and that you don’t leave too much meat on the bone.
-Follow along with our handy guide to how to carve a ham.
+The trickiest part of serving ham is getting it off the bone.
+Learning how to cut a ham isn’t hard, but it’s easy to get out of practice if you only do it once a year.
+Proper carving ensures that everyone gets a meaty slice and that you don’t leave too much meat on the bone.
+Follow along with our handy guide to learn how to carve a ham.

 One of the most common mistakes is crowding yourself into a too-small area to carve.
-You’ll only make it hard for yourself if you have too small a cutting board, no place to shift your slices, or not enough room to maneuver your arms.
-We suggest setting up a large cutting board at a normal working height (don’t hunch over the table to carve in front of your guests).
-You’ll need some elbow room.
+If your cutting board is too small, you’re making this task harder than it needs to be.
+You’ll also want to set up your carving board at a normal working height (don’t hunch over the table to carve in front of your guests) and leave yourself some elbow room.

 Step 2: Carve off a boneless section